 My editor, Don, recently told me that he wasn’t familiar with SMISHING…..This article is dedicated to you Don

-News on Cell Phone Scams!!!
+News on Smart Phone Scams!!!

-Your cellphone alerts you with your favorite tone— a text message has come in.
+Your cellphone alerts you with your favorite tone— a text message or phone call has come in.
 It has your bank’s name and has some disturbing news.
 Something odd is going on with your account…”please contact us at the following number to clear this up”… a sense of urgency in the text message…..
 You’ve just been “smished” When you call the number the text gives you for your bank, you’re actually connecting to the scammers, who ask for your account number, PIN, Social Security number — the raw material of identity theft.

 A new year means a new scam, this time, targeting cell phone users.
 Like traditional “phishing,” “smishing” attempts to get cell phone users to click on a link included in a text message.
 Schemers often pose as banks or lottery sweepstakes asking customers to contact them immediately about a pressing issue that needs to be discussed.
 BBB warns about the latest smishing scams and provides the following advice to avoid becoming a victim.